KittyGiraudel/jekyll-styleguide/README.md

 # Styleguide in Jekyll

-This project is a demo of how we can create a living styleguide in Jekyll.
+This project is an experiment about how we can create a living styleguide in Jekyll.
+Check the [live demo](http://hugogiraudel.com/jekyll-styleguide/styleguide/).